-I am a proud lifelong learner who, after a 10-year tenure of being a tourism practitioner and hospitality marketing communication person, shifted to the path of being a textile and fiber artist, natural dyer and home gardener.
+I'm a lifelong learner who, after a 10-year tenure of being a tourism and hospitality marketing communication practitioner, shifted to the path of being an artisan, natural dyer, and home gardener.

-Born in Jakarta and raised in several other regions in Indonesia including East and West Java, I decided to move to Bali over a decade ago and have been nesting here until now, with Ubud being my home.
+Born in Jakarta and grew up in some regions in Indonesia, I decided to move to Bali in 2009 and have been nesting here until now, with Ubud being my home.

-I was educated in tourism vocational school, and after graduated, I pursued a career specifically in tourism and hospitality for a decade.
+I studied tourism, and after graduated, I pursued a career specifically in tourism and hospitality for a decade.
 I've always been a crafter and writer since I was a child, and despite my tourism profession, I never left my passion in arts and crafts behind and continued to practice instead.

 In 2013, while running a research work on culture and community-based tourism in Central Sulawesi, my long-stay experience with the indigenous people of Pamona and Lore communities unexpectedly bridged me to my true life-purpose through artisanal craftsmanship.
 While finalizing the research, this new path was slowly-but-surely developed and I began to shift.